-Risk Rises in Wine Country
+Risk Rises in Wine Country as Weather Becomes Increasingly Volatile

 The wildfires that raged through premium wine-growing regions in California’s Napa and Sonoma counties proved a pressing point: Climate change is taking aim at vineyards.